 Section 1782 empowers federal district courts to grant applicants the authority to issue subpoenas in the United States to obtain documents and/or testimony in aid of foreign proceedings.
 Specifically, an applicant pursuing Section 1782 discovery must establish that:

-- the discovery is “for use in a proceeding in a foreign or international tribunal”;
+- the discovery is for use in an actual or contemplated proceeding before a “foreign or international tribunal”;

 - the applicant is an “interested person” in that proceeding; and